Payload & Service Initialization¶

 The files in this directory serve as an example of how a payload could register itself, register a service, and communicate to the service through the robot.

-Payloads are able to register themselves without the need for an app token or user credentials to be stored on the payload.
+Payloads are able to register themselves without the need for user credentials to be stored on the payload.
 A payload registration client can be used to communicate the details of the payload to the robot without need for authorization or authentication.
 All payloads registered this way must later be manually authorized by an admin via the Spot web UI.
 If the payload is attached to the robot, it should also be enabled on the webpage.

 Once a payload has been authorized, its unique GUID & secret combination can be used as credentials to request a limited-access user token that wil grant permission to the auth, directory, and directory-registration services.
 The granted user token will be valid for 12 hours.